Raphael-Boichot/Mitsubishi-M64282FP-dashcam/SD/README.md

 - **Upscaler_MS.ps1** converts raw datafiles files from /MS (Motion Sensor) folder to 8x PNG;
 - **Upscaler_TL.ps1** converts raw datafiles files from /TL (Time Lapse) folder to 8x PNG;

 I you want to directly store Motion Sensor and Timelapse images in BMP (for example because you have no access to Powershell on your OS, set timelapserawrecordingMode to 0 in json config file (see next section).
-Recording in BMP format directly decreases the available fps.
+Recording in BMP format decreases a bit the available recording fps (it goes down to about 3 at most instead of 4).

 ## json configuration file